Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 - `<Meta>` tags were added to the base template's head to improve the SEO potential of Radicool.

-- Stripe JS was moved to the checkout page where it was required instead of being ran from the Base template.
+- Stripe JS was moved to the checkout page where it was required instead of being run from the Base template.

 - Replaced images within the Amazon Bucket.
-Changing .jpg's and .png's into .webp images using [Cloud Convert](https://cloudconvert.com/).
+Changing .jpgs and .pngs into .webp images using [Cloud Convert](https://cloudconvert.com/).
 Boosted "Home" Performance to 56%.

-- Navbar links coloured darker and made bolder.
+- Navbar links are coloured darker and made bolder.

-- Javascript moved to base template footer from head.
+- Javascript moved to the base template footer from the head.

 - Hero Image pre-loaded within the HTML.